Pedestrian zone: 1920s–1970s

 The first "pedestrianisation" of an existing street seems to have taken place "around 1929" in Essen, Germany.
 This was in Limbecker Straße, a very narrow shopping street that could not accommodate both vehicular and pedestrian traffic.
 Two other German cities followed this model in the early 1930s, but the idea was not seen outside Germany.
 Following the devastation of the Second World War a number of European cities implemented plans to pedestrianise city streets, although usually on a largely ad hoc basis, through the early 1950s, with little landscaping or planning.
-By 1955 twenty-one German cities had closed at least one street to traffic, although only four were "true" pedestrian streets, designed for the purpose.
+By 1955 twenty-one German cities had closed at least one street to automobile traffic, although only four were "true" pedestrian streets, designed for the purpose.
 At this time pedestrianisation was not seen as a traffic restraint policy, but rather as a complement to customers who would arrive by car in a city centre.

 Pedestrianisation was also common in the United States during the 1950s and 60s as downtown businesses attempted to compete with new suburban shopping malls.
 However, most of these initiatives were not successful in the long term, and about 90% have been changed back to motorised areas.